Reliable Pre-Employment Physicals in Vancouver, WA

 What is a Physical Examination?

 A physical examination is a check-up conducted by a medical professional to assess an individual’s health.
 It involves evaluating general indicators of wellness and can also involve more specialized examinations depending on the patient's needs.
-During a physical exam, the doctor will take a medical history, perform tests, and make observations that allow them to diagnose any existing conditions or uncover potential future issues.
+During a physical exam, the Health Care Provider will take a medical history, perform tests, and make observations that allow them to diagnose any existing conditions or uncover potential future issues.
 A physical exam aims to detect any problems early on to prevent them from worsening over time.

 Types of Physical Exams